roytang/blog/content/post/2005/01/2004-year-of-many-things.md

 > "I resolve to live life on purpose, to take control of my fate, to sieze each day as if it were my last.
 I will be reckless.
 I will be daring.
 I will be strong.
 I will challenge fate.
 I will defy the gods.
 Or I will die trying."

-> "&#8230;Why can't you just quit smoking or go on a diet like ordinary people?"
+> "...
+Why can't you just quit smoking or go on a diet like ordinary people?"

 > "It's like you don't know me at all.
 Life is too short to be ordinary."